DSun91/DIC2D/README.md

 Please Note:
-due to the high volume of computation it is recommended to compile the code using:

->> coder

-and adding all the files containing the% # codegen after the compilation is dome use the _mex function to carry computation
+due to the high volume of computation it is recommended to compile the code using ">> coder" and adding all the files containing the% # codegen after the compilation is dome use the _mex function to carry computation